4awpawz/buster/README.md

 ## features

-1. copies files you specify and names them using MD5 hash-based file names
+1. makes copies of files using MD5 hash-based file names

-1. cache bust in place or select a different destination for your cache busted files
+1. cache bust in place or target a different destination

-1. searches the content of files you specify, looking for references to files by their original file names, and replaces those references with their corresponding MD5 hash-based file names
+1. search files for references to their original file names and replace them with their MD5 hash-based file names

-1. generates and saves its manifest to a file named manifest.json
+1. option to save a list of all the files and operations taken to file manifest.json

-1. restores your project back to its original state
+1. option to restore your project back to its original state

-1. easy to configure using a combination of the command line, .buster.json, package.json and your own scripts
+1. configuration options include the command line, .buster.json, package.json and your own scripts

-1. it's scriptable and easily integrates into your workflow and projects
+1. scriptable and easily integrates into your projects and workflow

 ## installation